edgedb/edgedb/docs/stdlib/array.rst

       - Comparison operators

     * - :eql:func:`len`
-      - Return number of elements in the array.
+      - Returns the number of elements in the array.

     * - :eql:func:`contains`
-      - Check if an element is in the array.
+      - Checks if an element is in the array.

     * - :eql:func:`find`
-      - Find the index of an element in the array.
+      - Finds the index of an element in the array.

     * - :eql:func:`array_join`
-      - Render an array to a string.
+      - Renders an array to a string.

     * - :eql:func:`array_fill`
       - :eql:func-desc:`array_fill`